Therefore, if anyone is in Christ, he is a new creation;

 “Would you believe me if I said you can have a new beginning?”

-“Is ye talkin’ bout Him?
-I likes Him, see?”
-Mike rolled up his sleeve and revealed a cross tattoo.
+“Is yees talkin’ bout Him?
+Cuz if ye is, I likes Him, see?”
+Mike rolled up his sleeve to reveal a cross tattoo.

 “Is ye sure?”